Paw Patrol: Films

 In November 2017, Ronnen Harary confirmed that Spin Master was "currently considering whether to extend the Paw Patrol franchise into feature films at some point in the next 12 to 24 months".
 Animation tests were conducted in 2017 to measure how the characters "would translate onto the big screen" and the company developed a film script.

 On May 9, 2019, it was confirmed during Spin Master's First Quarter 2019 Earnings Conference Call that an animated theatrical film based on the series, titled Paw Patrol: The Movie was in the works with an August 2021 release date.
 On November 8, 2019, it was announced that Mikros Image in Montreal would handle the animation.
 Development of the film was confirmed on February 21, 2020, with Cal Brunker attached as director.
 Spin Master Entertainment produced the movie with an association in both Nickelodeon Movies and Paramount Pictures.
 On April 24, 2020, the release date was announced to be August 20, 2021.

 A first look at the film was shown on Nickelodeon Kids' Choice Awards 2021 on March 13, 2021.

-It was announced on November 3, 2021, that a sequel, titled Paw Patrol: The Mighty Movie, would be released on September 29, 2023.
+It was announced on November 3, 2021, that a sequel, titled Paw Patrol: The Mighty Movie, was in production and was released on September 29, 2023.

-On September 26, 2023, it was announced that a third film is in development, later titled Paw Patrol: The Dino Movie, which is scheduled to be released on July 31, 2026.
+On September 26, 2023, it was announced that a third film is in development, later titled Paw Patrol: The Dino Movie, which was released on August 14, 2026.